 - How long are the classes?

-- Who can register for classes?
+- Who can come to classes?
 Will you sign for my hours?

 - How can I register for classes?

-- What does Literacy Advance do with the information I give at student orientation?
+- What does Literacy Advance do with the information I give at Student Registration?

 - How long will I have to wait for a class?

 - Can I practice English while I wait for a class to be ready for me?

 - Can I come to more than one class?

 - Can I bring my friend, or someone from my family, to my class?

 - Do you have childcare?

 - How can the classes be free?
 Who pays for them?